 Law school will definitely teach you how to be a workaholic.
 In Jeff’s opinion, the successful attorneys typically work substantially longer than a normal work week.
 In fact, practicing law is significantly different than what Jeff thought it would be in law school.
 Law school teaches you the basic concepts of law.
 However, it doesn’t teach you how to actually practice law.

-Key activities such as drafting motions, taking witness depositions and other day-to-day activities are really taught in many law schools.
+Key activities such as drafting motions, taking witness depositions and other day-to-day activities aren’t really taught in many law schools.
 Students may have the opportunity to gain exposure to these while clerking or working in law firms, prior to graduation.
 A strong, experienced mentor is a valuable asset for any new attorney.

 The Law School Journey